byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 ## Creating an automated pass-off test
 Alright, now it's time to make a completely new pass-off test!
 I'll walk through it step-by-step as much as I can, however due to the fact that many of the tests will have to vary significantly according to the subject matter being tested, some sections will be up to your creative vision.

 The first step is to make a new repository on GitHub for this new automated pass-off test.
 Login to GitHub as the BYUComputingBootCampTests user.
 You can get the email and password from Daniel Butterfield (who is currently working in Professor Mangelson's lab).
-Create a new repository, and give it the name of the subject matter being tested, followed by "Test".
+Create a new public repository, and give it the name of the subject matter being tested, followed by "Test".
 For example, if I wanted to make an automated test for the Python sub-module, I would name my repository "pythonTest".
-For the moment, make it private, but just know that you'll have to make it public when you are ready for it to be used.

 After creating the repository, copy over the .github and .cbc folders from the makeTest repository into this one, so that you can re-use alot of the same code.
-However, there are edits that you'll have to make to alot of the files so that it works in this new repository and so that the code stays readable.
+Also, copy over the .gitignore file, the email.txt file, and the README.md file.
+Now, there are edits that you'll have to make to alot of these files so that they work in the new repository.
 I'll go through the edits one by one:

+### Repository Settings/Secrets
+These are the changes that you'll need to make to the repository itself for the workflow files to run at all.

+First, make sure that the branch name of the repository is called "main" instead of "master".
+Look-up how to change this if it isn't.

+Second, go to Settings and make sure that only the "Issues" feature is checked.
+We don't need the other features, and they might just end up confusing the users.

+Third, go to the "Branches" tab on the left and click "Add Rule".
+Set the branch name pattern as "main" and check the following boxes:
+- Require pull request reviews before merging
+- Require review from Code Owners

+This will stop the users from merging pull requests so that the repository can function as designed.
+However, when you are making edits to the repository, you might want to disable this temporarily to make it easy to push to the repository.

+Fourth, go to the "Actions" tab, hit the "Allow all actions" button, and then hit "Save".
+This will let our workflow files run any action they want to.

+Finally, go to the "Secrets" tab.
+This is where you'll put the username and password for the Badgr account, as well as the authentication token for the GitHub API, so that the Github workflows can use them without them being leaked to the public.
+Contact Daniel Butterfield in Professor Mangelson's lab for access to the username, password, and auth token.
+Save the username in a secret called "USERNAME", save the password in a secret called "PASSWORD", and save the auth token in a secret called "AUTH_TOKEN".

 ### .cbc/addLabel.js
 To use this file, you'll need to value on line 7 from `makeTest` to the name of the new repository.